Gun Cleaning Accessories

 Step 3: Brush the Barrels

-Attach a phosphor bronze brush to your cleaning rod and run it through both barrels multiple times.
+Attach a phosphor-bronze brush to your cleaning rod and run it through both barrels several times.
 Use firm, deliberate strokes from breech to muzzle, allowing the bronze bristles to scrub away the loosened debris.
 Don't be afraid to apply pressure – quality barrels can handle it, and this mechanical action is crucial for removing stubborn deposits.

 For heavily fouled barrels, you may need to repeat the solvent application and brushing process.
-You'll know you're done when the brush moves through smoothly and patches come out relatively clean.
+You'll know you're done when the brush moves smoothly, and the patches come out relatively clean.

 Step 4: Mop and Polish the Barrels

 Switch to a cleaning mop to remove any remaining debris and polish the barrel interior.
 Run the mop through several times until it emerges clean.
-This step reveals the true condition of your barrels – they should be bright and smooth inside.
-If you notice any pitting or rough patches, it may indicate early rust formation that needs addressing.
+This step reveals the actual condition of your barrels – they should be bright and smooth inside.
+If you notice any pitting or rough patches, it may indicate early rust formation that needs to be addressed.

 Step 5: Clean and Lubricate the Action